theboman/buildlane/README.md

 - [ ] fix textarea input is tabed over? strange probably easy to fix
 - [ ] refactor all naming to be BEM!
 - [ ] update documentation including this readme and CSS TOC w clear descriptions

+- [ ] start coding the front end with back!
+- [ ] simple verification

 #### completed
 - [x] style card--uploaded images